 Additionally, it is equally imperative to make certain that the level of service provided by the Cloud-based application will be equivalent to current service levels.

 4. Security and Privacy

-Enterprises face several unique challenges while integrating cloud solutions.
-Damco’s comprehensive technology expertise and multifaceted domain experience can help your organization to experience a seamless cloud adoption and integration leading to sustainable growth.
+Enterprises face several unique challenges while integrating Cloud solutions.
+Damco’s comprehensive technical expertise and rich experience in Cloud migration for small businesses can help your organization experience seamless Cloud adoption and integration leading to sustainable growth.